dart-lang/site-www/src/dart-vm/dart-by-example/index.md

 ---
-layout: default
 title: "Cookbook: Dart by Example"
-short-title: "Cookbook"
+short-title: Cookbook
 permalink: /dart-vm/dart-by-example
-description: "A cookbook, or set of examples, showing idiomatic Dart code."
+description: A cookbook, or set of examples, showing idiomatic Dart code.

-header:
-  css: ["index.css"]
 ---

 The following examples are all stand-alone apps, such as servers, that run from the command line.
 Most of the examples use the `dart:io` library, which is